 f.
 The Committee may from time to time appoint such sub-committees as it deems necessary or expedient and may depute or refer to them such of the powers and duties of the Committee as a Committee may determine.
 Such sub-committees shall conduct their business in accordance with and be bound by the directions of the Committee.

 g.
-The Committee and in particular the Secretary and Treasurer shall receive the contributions of members and other moneys due to the Association, keep a correct account of income and expenditure and pay all moneys received into a bank account in the Association’s name.
+The Committee and in particular the Secretary and Treasurer shall receive the contributions of members and other amounts of money due to the Association, keep a correct account of income and expenditure and pay all amounts of money received into a bank account in the Association’s name.

 h.
 All payments made by or on account of the Association shall be by order of the Committee by cheques signed by any two of the President, Secretary, or the Treasurer.

 i.
 The Committee and in particular the Secretary and Treasurer shall keep correct accounts and books showing the financial affairs of the Association and shall submit a statement of the financial affairs of the Association to the Annual General Meeting.
 A copy of the Annual report and Statement of Account shall be posted to each member at least fourteen days before the date of the Annual Meeting such statement having been examined and certified correct by the auditor of the Association.